nembrinj/protofablab/2025/projects/Group103/README.md

 #### Centering and Collection

 Given that we have detected one or more LED ball(s), our approach to collect it is based upon first centering it on the camera image to then move straight, while keeping it in sight and, if close enough move straight through it for a while to collect it.
-This is based on the assumption that the USB-camera is positioned approximately at the center of the ramp and the spinnig DC-motors.
+This is based on the assumption that the USB-camera is positioned approximately at the center of the ramp and the spinning DC-motors.
-From the many LED-balls to collect, we at each time select the one that in the camera's image is closest to the centering line we choose.
+From the many LED balls to collect, we at each time select the one that in the camera's image is closest to the centering line we choose.

 So, to effectively collect the LED-ball, we have an automata with three stages:

 - *Centering*:
 In practice, our camera is not exactly centered on the ramp.
-But this is also not necessary, it can be approximate, as we use the funnel to help guide the LED-ball into the spinning wheels of the DC-motors.
-Instead our camera is just placed on the side of the ramp, which still makes it approximately close to the ramps center.
-To adjust for our offset, instead of centering the LED around the exact vertical center line the x-axis of the cameras image, we offset this by a constant.
-We further, consider an allowed error, since the funnel allows for small inaccuracies.
-Thus, in the centering phase, we turn the robot while very slowly moving forward, such that the led ball is within this allow error centered on the vertical x-line.
+But this is also not necessary, it can be approximate, as we use the funnel to help guide the LED ball into the spinning wheels of the DC-motors.
+Instead our camera is just placed on the side of the ramp, which still makes it approximately close to the ramp's center.
+To adjust for our offset, instead of centering the LED around the exact vertical center line the x-axis of the camera's image, we offset this by a constant.
+We further consider an allowed error, since the funnel allows for small inaccuracies.
+Thus, in the centering phase, we turn the robot while very slowly moving forward, such that the LED ball is within this allowed error centered on the vertical x-line.

 Given this vertical line, we can check the LED's x-offset to it and let our robot slowly turn until the LED's blob on the image is located approximately within the vertical x-line plus the allowed error.

 - *Approaching*:
 We can then fairly assume that since the LED ball is in clear view, there aren't any obstacles between us and the LED ball in front.
-This is based on assuming a typical squared theatre stage.
-Still, there could be wall or an obstacle behind the LED ball; so, we still need to check for obstacles in front.
-If there is one too close, then this implies that our large propulsion construct in front, won't make collecting the ball without hitting a wall.
-Otherwise, in the approaching phase, the robot, simply moves straight while correcting slightly its direction to keep the LED ball approximately centered.
+This is based on assuming a typical square theatre stage.
+Still, there could be a wall or an obstacle behind the LED ball; so, we still need to check for obstacles in front.
+If there is one too close, then this implies that our large propulsion construct in front won't make collecting the ball without hitting a wall possible.
+Otherwise, in the approaching phase, the robot simply moves straight while correcting slightly its direction to keep the LED ball approximately centered.

 - *Collecting*:
 As soon as the LED is approximately close, we switch to collecting it.
-This we detect by checking when the LED-ball moves below a certain horizontal y-axis on the camera.
+This we detect by checking when the LED ball moves below a certain horizontal y-axis on the camera.
 This presumes the camera is angled to point slightly downwards, otherwise, this won't work.

 To collect the ball, the DC-Motors need to be spinning.
-Letting them spin at all times will drain battery too qucily.
+Letting them spin at all times will drain battery too quickly.
 Initially, we turned them on at the start of the collecting phase, via publishing on the ROS topic.
 But in some cases this was too late.
 Hence, we turn the DC-Motors on when transitioning to the approaching phase and thus, they should already be running.

 To allow for the ball to roll through the funnel into the spinning motors, we decelerate our robot and for a fixed duration of 10s tell it to move straight to ensure collection, unless an obstacle blocks its path.
-This should allow for the ball to be caught by the funnels.
-We use this timer, as during collecting, it is likely to loose vision of the ball, even though hit has not yet been flung into th air.
-Further, the robot must move slowly, otherwise it just takes the ball on its journey, without actually shoot it out.
+This should allow for the ball to be caught by the funnel.
+We use this timer, as during collecting, it is likely to lose vision of the ball, even though it has not yet been flung into the air.
+Further, the robot must move slowly, otherwise it just takes the ball on its journey, without actually shooting it out.

-Why not merge the two centering and approaching ?
+Why not merge the two centering and approaching phases?

-- It helps to simplify selection, when multiple balls are detected.
+- It helps to simplify selection when multiple balls are detected.
-- Makes moving to it simpler, as clear vision to a centered ball indicates moving straight should demand any parcoury avoidance skills to move around any obstacles, as there shouldn't be any, assuming a clear theatre stages, with only rougher object props.
+- Makes moving to it simpler, as clear vision to a centered ball indicates moving straight should not demand any parkour avoidance skills to move around any obstacles, as there shouldn't be any, assuming a clear theatre stage with only rough object props.
 - Also, it gives this nice comical/cartoonish effect, of turning and then, moving to it, which could in a further work be even more emphasized.

 **Difficulties in centering:**

-During centering it can very much occur, that the blob detection for one or another frame can fail to detect the LED.
+During centering it can very much occur that the blob detection for one or another frame can fail to detect the LED.
 Hence, we implemented a cooldown buffer, which counts the successive frames in which no blob was detected.
-If this exceeds a limit of 15 frames, then we can savely assume, that the led has been lost.
-Otherwise, we stop the robot from turning, and hope the blob detection mechanism can get detect it again.
+If this exceeds a limit of 15 frames, then we can safely assume that the LED has been lost.
+Otherwise, we stop the robot from turning and hope the blob detection mechanism can detect it again.

 The following UML-State diagram summarizes the interactions: